sahi1gaikwad/sahi1gaikwad/README.md

-- 👋 Hi, I’m @sahilgaikwaddev
+- 👋 Hi, I’m @sahilethdev
 - 👀 I’m interested in Blockchain Technology
 - 🌱 I’m currently learning Javascript from Codecademy
 - 💞️ I’m looking to collaborate on Blockchain projects once have the right skills